 Diversity and inclusion are foundational to our culture and vital to our continued success as an organization.
-As a company operating in more than 80 markets, we’re committed to advancing inclusion, representation, accessibility, and equality within our workplace, our business practices, and the communities in which our 18,000 employees and 32 million customers live and work.
+As a company operating in more than 80 markets, we’re committed to advancing inclusion, representation, accessibility, and equality within our workplace, our business practices, and the communities in which our more than 17,000 employees and the more than 34 million customers we serve live and work.
 This collective focus is the lifeblood of our global purpose: to foster a world where financial security is accessible to all.

 Principal Asset Management Berhad2